Somatic Healing: How the Body Participates in Healing Trauma and Chronic Stress

 What is somatic healing?

-Emotions are not abstract ideas.
-They are lived experiences that involve breath, muscle activation, posture, temperature, and internal sensation.
-Anxiety might show up as tightness in the chest or shallow breathing.
-Grief may feel like heaviness or pressure.
-Trauma often appears as numbness, collapse, or chronic vigilance.
+Anxiety might appear as tightness in the chest or shallow breathing.
+Grief may feel like heaviness or collapse.
+Trauma can show up as chronic vigilance, numbness, or a body that never fully relaxes.

 Why trauma lives in the nervous system